tumregels/asciiviewer/README.md

 ### Known issues

-* The __asciiviewer__ executables are not signed and you will get warnings on Macos and Windows.
+* The __asciiviewer__ executables are not signed and you will get warnings on MacOS and Windows.

 * The program may crash unexpectedly when used with big files.